vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

 This is a guideline for requesting help by posting to the [weewx-user group](https://groups.google.com/forum/#!forum/weewx-user).

+# What is supported

+WeeWX is a free, open-source project created and run entirely by volunteers.
+We try to provide support on weewx-user, but it is not guaranteed.
+You are dependent on the kindness of strangers, so please be nice to them!

+Drivers and skins that are not part of the standard distribution will be given a lower priority.

+# The system log

 There are three important rules to remember when seeking help from the group:

 1. Include the log!